POSTS TAGGED: ZTE Blade

-Posted December 28, 2012 By: Former Writer
+Posted December 28, 2012 at 06:30 pm by Former Writer

 Android 4.2 AOSP development has been pretty widespread.
 Despite the busy holiday season, developers have found ways to get Android 4.2 AOSP ROMs on devices of every shape and size.
 Recently, two more devices have been given some Android 4.2 goodness—the ZTE Blade and the Nexus 7 3G.

 XDA Senior Member eak1080 has released an official CyanogenMod 10.1 build for the Nexus 7 3G.
 Given that the Nexus 7 is a Google-controlled device, the CM10.1 build is pretty much complete.
 All of the main features work, with only a couple of ROM features not working properly.
 If users want Picasa Sync, there is a fix they’ll need to flash; and the Quick Settings Toggles are a work in progress.
 Otherwise, the ROM should be . . .
 READ ON »

 Posted August 18, 2012 at 06:30 am by Conan Troutman

 There are quite a few devices out there that are capable of dual booting.
 Now it seems that the ZTE Blade has also joined that club thanks to XDA Forum Member android@sam.
 This project is still at a very early stage, and is currently only compatible with one particular CM9 ROM.
 However, it demonstrates that dual booting is indeed possible on this device.

 The developer plans to extend the project to support as many of the ROMs currently available for the device as possible.
 In the developer’s own words:

 This mod works on the basis of two scripts which are to be executed in the terminal emulator or script manager and a modified boot.img to boot the rom from sdcard instead of NAND.